Geography

 - Universal Dependencies compatibility updates to the Korean SNACS (Sentiment Network of Adposition and Case Supersenses) dataset (Hwang et al. 2020)

-- Additions to the Georgetown University Multilayer corpus (Zeldes et al. 2017)
+- Structure annotations as additions to the Georgetown University Multilayer corpus (Zeldes et al. 2017)

 I like to think and talk about roles of encoder representations, natural language understanding, and syntax among other linguistic features in the era of large autoregressive generative models.
 My past and current projects encompass my interest in human-like computational representations of structure in language.